Saduria entomon

+Biology

 Saduria entomon is one of the largest crustaceans in the Baltic Sea.
 The largest ones are found in the depths of the Gulf of Bothnia, reaching a maximum length of nearly 9 cm.
 S. entomon are sexually dimorphic, with males growing larger and maturing at larger sizes than females.
 Most individuals die after reproduction, and the species might be functionally semelparous, but it is probably capable of iteroparity.
 Its lifespan is 3 years, possibly much longer.

 Saduria entomon is a predator that feeds on other benthic animals, such as Monoporeia affinis.
 It is also a scavenger and a cannibal.